MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 Each list item of the policy is an object with a mandatory member: url (the URL of the web app to install)

-and 3 optional members:
+and 5 optional members:
 - default_launch_container
 (specifies the window mode that the web app opens with-a new tab is the default.)

 - create_desktop_shortcut
 (True if you want to create Linux and
-Microsoft Windows desktop shortcuts.)
+Microsoft Windows desktop shortcuts).

 - fallback_app_name
-(Starting with Microsoft Edge 90, allows you to override the app name if it is not a Progressive Web App (PWA), or the app name that is temporarily installed if it is a PWA but authentication is required before the installation can be completed.)
+(Starting with Microsoft Edge version 90, allows you to override the app name if it is not a Progressive Web App (PWA), or the app name that is temporarily installed if it is a PWA but authentication is required before the installation can be completed.
+If both custom_name and fallback_app_name are provided, the latter will be ignored.)

+- custom_name
+(Starting with Microsoft Edge
+version 96, allows you to permanently override the app name for all web apps and PWAs.)

+- custom_icon
+(Starting with Microsoft Edge
+version 96, allows you to override the app icon of installed apps.
+The icons have to be square, maximal 1 MB in size, and in one of the following
+formats: jpeg, png, gif, webp, ico.
+The hash value has to be the SHA256 hash of the icon file.)

   #### Supported features: